drbenmorgan/cmake-compile-features/README.md

 Another possibility is to use the `INTERFACE_COMPILE_OPTIONS` target property to pass down any relevant flags to the compiler, but this requires some work with generator expressions to choose between compilers.

+The final option is to artifically add a single C++14 compile feature to the required list if the compiler support C++14.
+This would work, but the single option would need to be supported across all compilers.

+- Intel : `cxx_binary_literals` seems reasonable from 11-14, auto return types from 15
+- MSVC : auto/decltype(auto) return types or init captures from VS14, binary literals from VS15
+- GNU : binary literals from 4.9, auto return type from 4.8
+- Clang : binary literals from 2.9, decltype(auto) from 3.3, and 3.3 is minimum to be C++11 complete.

+So using the `cxx_decltype_auto` feature would probably be sufficient.